xzlab-SingleCellGWASs/DataAnalysis/README.md

 Get the index of each samples.
 The selection standards are sqc, phenotype and cross validation.

 ### STEP3: Getting summary data
-Load the data from the first section, including phenotype, sqc and sqcNA.
+Output the summary data of all selected SNPs.
-Get the index of each samples.
-The selection standards are sqc, phenotype and cross validation.
+Get the infomation of SNPs < 1e-3 and < 1e-8 for the further analysis.